-AUTOLINK makes it much easier to generate TTCN test suites based on an SDL specification.
-In particular, constraint rules save a lot of time.
+AUTOLINK makes it much easier to generate a TTCN test suites based on an SDL specification.
+In particular, constraint descriptions save a lot of time.
 Additionally, the integration of MSCs for which no state space search can be performed allows a uniform development process.

-AUTOLINK is used by project STF 100 at ETSI whose goal is the development of test suites for INAP CS-2.
+AUTOLINK has been used by project STF 100 at ETSI which goal is the development of a test suite for INAP CS-2.

 Due to the complexity of modern protocol specifications, it seems to be almost impossible to create correct test suites by hand.
-AUTOLINK allows to check several properties of the test suite which would otherwise have been overlooked.
-For instance, AUTOLINK checks whether a test step can be shared among several test cases.
+Autolink allows to check several properties of the test suite which would otherwise have been overlooked.
+For instance, Autolink checks whether a test step can be shared among several test cases.